-12.(1) The Chairperson of the Municipal Planning Tribunal may designate not less than 3 members of the Municipal Planning Tribunal to consider and decide or recommend on a land development application submitted to it, one of which must be an external member.

-(2) In the case of the Joint Municipal Planning Tribunal, at least one of the members of the panel considering the application shall be an official in the full-time service of the participating Municipality in whose area of jurisdiction the property that is the subject of the application is situated.

-(3) The Chairperson of the Municipal Planning Tribunal must preside over a meeting of the Municipal Planning Tribunal.
-In the absence of the Chairperson and Deputy Chairperson, the attending members of the Municipal Planning Tribunal may designate a Presiding Officer by means of a proposal being seconded, provided that a quorum is present.

-(4) The Municipal Planning Tribunal must determine its own internal arrangements, proceedings and procedures by drafting rules for:

-- (a) the convening of meetings;

-- (b) the procedure at meetings; and

-- (c) the frequency of meetings.
+- 12.(1) The Chairperson of the Municipal Planning Tribunal may designate not less than 3 members of the Municipal Planning Tribunal to consider and decide or recommend on a land development application submitted to it, one of which must be an external member. - (2) In the case of the Joint Municipal Planning Tribunal, at least one of the members of the panel considering the application shall be an official in the full-time service of the participating Municipality in whose area of jurisdiction the property that is the subject of the application is situated. - (3) The Chairperson of the Municipal Planning Tribunal must preside over the a meeting of the Municipal Planning Tribunal.or may designate one of the members of the panel to be a Presiding Officer.
+In the absence of the Chairperson and Deputy Chairperson, the attending members of the Municipal Planning Tribunal may designate a Presiding Officer by means of a proposal being seconded, provided that a quorum is present. - (4) The Municipal Planning Tribunal must determine its own internal arrangements, proceedings and procedures by drafting rules for: - (a) the convening of meetings; - (b) the procedure at meetings; and - (c) the frequency of meetings.